Northcote (musician): Revival tour

 In 2012, Northcote was invited by Chuck Ragan (of Hot Water Music) to play the Revival Tour in Montreal and Toronto.
 Prior to this, Northcote could frequently be heard covering "Trusty Chords" by Hot Water Music.
 Since that time, former lead-singer, Chuck Ragan, has been heard covering Northcote’s “Worry” alongside Dave Hause.
 Northcote contributed the track “Wildcard” to the Revival Tour- 2012 Collections.
 Coincidentally, Northcote is also known for covering Gaslight Anthem’s 59’ Sound.
 The band was quoted giving praise to "Burn Right Past them All" in an interview at the popular European Music Festival, Download.

 Musical projects

 On November 19, 2013 Northcote released a self-titled, one-off project, called Teenland in collaboration with Leif Thorseth (Rah Rah), Graham Jones (Yukon Blonde) and Michael Dawson (Library Voices).
 The project was written and recorded over the span of two weekends.
 Teenland never toured and has no plans to do so.

 Other projects

 In 2014, Northcote released the first of a six-part live performance EPK series titled Lowville Sessions.
 The series was named after the town it was filmed in: Lowville, Ontario.

-In December 2013, Vice Magazine released a digital-only selection of live recordings titled Live at the Upstairs Cabaret on their music channel, Noisey.
+In December 2013, the magazine Vice released a digital-only selection of live recordings titled Live at the Upstairs Cabaret on their music channel, Noisey.